Jean's Bible Study Topics of the New Testament

 1Cor 3,10-15

-· (137m) Temple Ø Building the temple (with hands) Ø Maturing with our brothers Ø Employing your gifts to mature the body – We of the new covenant have the foundation of the old and New Testaments, and those who teach the word are building on that foundation.
-In that respect the building that is constructed upon this foundation consists of our interpretation of the Scriptures.
+(137m) Temple >> Building the temple (with hands) >> Maturing with our brothers >> Employing your gifts to mature the body (Spiritual fellowship) – We of the new covenant have the foundation of both the old and New Testaments, and those who teach the word are building on that foundation.
+In that respect the building that is constructed upon this foundation consists of the ministries of others.

 1Cor 3-10

-· (239l) Kingdom of God Ø Pursuing the kingdom Ø Pursuing the knowledge of the kingdom Ø Teachers Ø Let not many of you become teachers Ø Teachers incur a stricter judgment – Paul laid the foundation as the seed sower, and Apollos built upon it as the waterer of the seed, but those who would come after them must be careful how they build upon their foundation.
-The foundation of the Corinthian Church was the word that Paul originally came and preached to them, but Paul’s contribution to our foundation consists of all his letters in the New Testament.
-Paul says to the teachers of God’s word in today’s world who are building upon the foundation of the apostles and prophets, and upon Jesus Christ, who is the cornerstone (Eph 2-20), ‘be careful how you build.’
-They need to be careful about what they teach.
-Jm 3-1 meets the subject head-on, “Let not many of you become teachers, my brethren, knowing that as such we shall incur a stricter judgment.”
-They have a greater influence on the church; hence they have a greater means to lead the church astray.
-They also have a greater potential to benefit the church, and God will reward them accordingly.
+(239l) Kingdom of God >> Pursuing the kingdom >> Pursuing the knowledge of the kingdom >> Teachers >> Let not many of you become teachers >> Teachers incur a stricter judgment – Paul laid the foundation as the seed sower, and Apollos built upon it as he watered the seed, Paul’s contribution to our foundation consisting of all his letters in the New Testament.
+Therefore, those who would come after them must be careful how they build upon their foundation.
+Paul says to the teachers of the word who are building upon the foundation of the apostles and prophets, and upon Jesus Christ, the cornerstone (Eph 2-20), ‘be careful how you build.’
+We must pay careful attention to what we teach, for Jm 3-1 meets the subject head-on, “Let not many of you become teachers, my brethren, knowing that as such we shall incur a stricter judgment.”
+They have a greater influence on the Church; hence they have a greater means to lead the Church astray.
+They also have a greater potential to benefit the Church, and God will reward them accordingly.

 1Cor 3-11

-· (227f) Kingdom of God Ø God’s kingdom is a living organism Ø God working in you Ø Depending on Jesus to have compassion Ø Depending on Jesus to receive us
+(227f) Kingdom of God >> God’s kingdom is a living organism >> God working in you >> Depending on Jesus to have compassion >> Depending on Jesus to receive us

 1Cor 3,12-15

-· (45c) Judgment of God God Ø Believer's Judgment Ø God judges our walk in the Spirit Ø He rewards us for bearing fruit – Paul addresses the believer’s judgment, which some Christians are not even aware they will one day experience.
-After all, God has forgiven us through the blood of the lamb, which has cleansed us of all unrighteousness.
-Since God sees no sin in us, why then are we still being judged?
-The believers’ judgment is not like the unbelievers’ judgment in that God adds a sentence of eternal condemnation to the wicked, while He takes away eternal rewards from the saints to the degree that we fail to walk on His trail of good works that He has prepared for us.
+(45c) Judgment >> Believer's Judgment >> God judges our walk in the Spirit >> He rewards us for bearing fruit – Paul addresses the believer’s judgment in these verses.
+God has forgiven us through the blood of Christ and cleansed us of all unrighteousness, so what occasion is there for judgment?
+Since God sees no sin in us, why are we still being judged?
+God adds eternal damnation to the sentence of the wicked in their judgment, whereas in the believers’ judgment He takes away eternal rewards to the degree that we fail to walk on His trail of good works that He has prepared for us.
 Eph 2-10 says, “We are His workmanship created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them.”
-Our eternal reward will be based on the degree to which we walk on this trail.
+Our reward will be based on the degree to which we walked on this trail.
 If a man’s entire structure burns to its foundation, he himself will be saved yet as through fire.
-In other words this judgment does not determine whether we go to heaven or hell, but determines our eternal reward in heaven.
+In other words this judgment does not determine if we should go to hell, but determines our eternal reward in heaven.

-· (88d) Thy kingdom come Ø Faith produces works Ø The function of works in faith Ø Faith doesn’t move God until it is manifested in the natural realm
+(88d) Thy kingdom come >> Faith produces works >> The function of works in faith >> Faith doesn’t move God until it is manifested in the natural realm

-· (104c) Thy kingdom come Ø Purifying process Ø Purified by fire Ø Purified through fiery judgment – There are those who are truly committed to their faith and they build cathedrals, investing huge amount of time, money and effort into the things of God, but their choice of building material is combustible, meaning their motives were temporal.
-Perhaps they were seeking the glory of man.
-If so, God will know it, because He is the God of our hearts.
-They will watch as their entire lives burn to the ground, and through the smoldering ruins, God will take him by the hand and usher him into the kingdom of God, otherwise empty handed.
-Yet, for God to extend His hand to us is our precious and most valuable reward, one we cannot earn by faithfulness, rather by faith.
-Those whose works are destroyed in the fire will wear a robe into the kingdom of heaven purchased by the blood of the lamb, but will have no crown to show their appreciation.
+(104c) Thy kingdom come >> Purifying process >> Purified by fire >> Purified through fiery judgment – Man has built glorious cathedrals in pretense for God, investing large amount of time, money and effort into them, but did God call them to do this or did they build them as a poor substitute for doing the will of God.
+Perhaps their true motive was to seek the glory of man (their choice of building materials being combustible), suggesting their motives were temporal.
+If so, they will watch as their entire lives burn to the ground, and through the smoldering ruins, God will take them by the hand and usher them into His kingdom, empty-handed.
+Yet, for God to extend His hand to us at all is our precious and most valuable gift, one we cannot earn by faithfulness, rather by faith.
+Those whose works are destroyed in the fire will wear a robe in the Kingdom of Heaven purchased by the blood of the Lamb, but they will have no crown to show their appreciation.

-· (113b) Thy kingdom come Ø The anointing Ø Heaven’s clothes Ø Protection Ø Shelter
+(113b) Thy kingdom come >> Faith >> The anointing >> Heaven’s clothes >> Protection >> Shelter

-· (113h) Thy kingdom come Ø The anointing Ø Anointed through obedience
+(113h) Thy kingdom come >> Faith >> The anointing >> Anointed through obedience

-· (140e) Temple Ø Temple made without hands Ø Hiding place Ø The entrance exam
+(140e) Temple >> Temple made without hands >> Hiding place >> The entrance exam

-· (186a) Works of the devil Ø The result of lawlessness Ø Blasphemy Ø Unwilling to obey the revelation from heaven Ø Unwilling to walk in God’s ability
+(186a) Works of the devil >> The result of lawlessness >> Blasphemy >> Unwilling to obey the revelation from heaven >> Unwilling to walk in God’s ability

-· (190c) Die to self (Process of substitution) Ø Separation from the old man Ø Masochism (Self-made martyr) Ø Passing through the fire
+(190c) Die to self (Process of substitution) >> Separation from the old man >> Masochism (Self-made martyr) >> Passing through the fire

-· (196k) Denying Christ Ø Man exercises his will against God Ø Spiritual laziness Ø Replacing God’s standard of excellence with yours Ø Fattened for the day of slaughter
+(196k) Denying Christ >> Man exercises his will against God >> Spiritual laziness >> Replacing God’s standard of excellence with yours >> Fattened for the day of slaughter

-· (212h) Sovereignty Ø God is infinite Ø God is all-knowing Ø Nothing hidden Ø God exposes things hidden in darkness – On the one hand, the person who is completely dedicated to his faith and to the word of God and to the church and has invested his entire life in these things, who sells everything he owns to buy the gold, silver and precious stones needed to adorn God’s holy temple, his structure will withstand God’s fiery judgment, and all his efforts will be preserved and celebrated throughout eternity.
-Many who go virtually unnoticed by the world, yet whose motives survive the fire of God’s righteous judgment, will have an offering they can lay at Jesus’ feet.
-On the other hand, a person who rarely studied the Scriptures and never developed a relationship with God, who stood in front of the congregation and preached a gospel that never affected his own life, is an example of a structure built from straw.
-Better a couple nuggets of gold that will last forever, than a huge wooden coliseum to suffer a total loss in the flames of God’s fiery judgment.
+(212h) Sovereignty >> God is infinite >> God is all-knowing >> Nothing hidden >> God exposes things hidden in darkness – On the one hand, the person who is completely dedicated to his faith and to the word of God and to the Church, has invested his entire life into these things, who sells everything he owns and buys gold, silver and precious stones to adorn God’s holy temple, his structure will withstand God’s fiery judgment, and all his efforts will be preserved and celebrated throughout eternity.
+Many of these people have gone virtually unnoticed by the Church, yet their motives survived the fire of God’s righteous judgment, and they will have an offering they can lay at Jesus’ feet.
+On the other hand, a person who rarely studied the Bible, never developed a relationship with God, who stood in front of the congregation and preached a gospel that never affected his own life, much less anyone else's, his structure was made from wood, hay and straw.
+It is better to have a couple nuggets of gold that will last forever, than a huge wooden coliseum to suffer total loss in the flames of God’s fiery judgment.

-· (227e) Kingdom of God Ø Illustrating the kingdom Ø Rewards of heaven Ø God rewards endurance Ø Keeping our rewards through endurance
+(227e) Kingdom of God >> Illustrating the kingdom >> Rewards of heaven >> God rewards endurance >> Keeping our rewards through endurance

-· (232c) Kingdom of God Ø Pursuing the kingdom Ø Seeking the kingdom Ø Count the cost Ø If you must count the cost, the price is always too high
+(232c) Kingdom of God >> Pursuing the kingdom >> Seeking the kingdom >> Count the cost >> If you must count the cost, the price is always too high

-· (236h) Kingdom of God Ø Pursuing the kingdom Ø Invest in the kingdom Ø Invest your treasures into the kingdom Ø Invest everything you value – Building materials such as gold, silver, precious stones, wood, hay and straw, are symbolic to building materials that we would use to establish our interpretation of the truth on the pre-existing foundation of the Scriptures.
+(236h) Kingdom of God >> Pursuing the kingdom >> Invest in the kingdom >> Invest your treasures into the kingdom >> Invest everything you value – Building materials such as gold, silver, precious stones, wood, hay and straw, are symbolic of building materials we use to establish the truth on the pre-existing foundation of the Scriptures.
 Whatever building material we use will represent our Christian walk, which God will test by fire.
-If we selected a combustible material, then it will be reduced to ashes, showing that we have chosen our building material with temporal motives, while at the same time showing that those who have selected a noncombustible material have eternity in mind.
-Whatever is destroyed has judged itself misguided, made from the wrong substance, not withstanding eternity, but that which survives the fire, the gold, the silver and the precious stones, will remain as rewards that will endure time without end and will integrate into the structure of God’s eternal kingdom.
+If we selected a combustible material, then it will be reduced to ashes, proving our temporal motives, while those who have selected noncombustible materials proved he had eternity in mind.
+Whatever is destroyed has judged itself made of the wrong substance, but that which survives the fire, gold, silver and precious stones, will be our reward that will endure eternity and will integrate into the structure of God’s eternal kingdom.

 1Cor 3,13-17

-· (173g) Works of the devil Ø The religion of witchcraft Ø Catholicism Ø Unholy sacrifice Ø Offering sacrifice without God’s approval Ø Sacrifice against the will of God
+(173g) Works of the devil >> The religion of witchcraft >> Catholicism >> Unholy sacrifice >> Offering sacrifice without God’s approval >> Sacrifice against the will of God

 1Cor 3-13,14

-· (32g) Gift of God Ø Father will honor you if you die to self Ø Your faithfulness
+(32g) Gift of God >> Father will honor you if you die to self >> Your faithfulness

 1Cor 3-15

-· (243h) Kingdom of God Ø The eternal kingdom Ø The indestructible kingdom Ø The body of Christ is indestructible Ø The new man is indestructible
+(243h) Kingdom of God >> The eternal kingdom >> The indestructible kingdom >> The body of Christ is indestructible >> The new man is indestructible

 1Cor 3-16,17

-· (48m) Judgment Ø Jesus’ enemies are destroyed Ø Enemies of His grace
+(48m) Judgment >> Jesus’ enemies are destroyed >> Enemies of His grace

-· (132a) Temple Ø Your body is the temple of God Ø Holy Spirit is in God’s people Ø spirit of God in the spirit of man Ø Spirit of the Father
+(132a) Temple >> Your body is the temple of God >> Holy Spirit is in God’s people >> spirit of God in the spirit of man >> Spirit of the Father

-· (135i) Temple Ø Your body is the temple of God Ø Sins of the body Ø Abortion Ø God’s judgment against abortion Ø God’s judgment falls on those who abort their own children
+(135h) Temple >> Your body is the temple of God >> Sins of the body >> Abortion >> God’s judgment against abortion >> God’s judgment falls on those who abort their own children

-· (189f) Die to self (Process of substitution) Ø Separation from the old man Ø Martyr Ø Martyrs bring about the judgment of God
+(189f) Die to self (Process of substitution) >> Separation from the old man >> Martyr >> Martyrs bring about the judgment of God

-· (207e) Salvation Ø God makes promises on His terms Ø Eternal security? Ø God Himself will tear you down – This to me is perhaps the only verse in the Bible that addresses suicide, condemning it as an act of treason against the will of God from which a person can never repent.
-That is, it is the sin of blasphemy from which a person can never receive forgiveness.
+(207e) Salvation >> God makes promises on His terms >> Eternal security? >> God Himself will tear you down – This to me is perhaps the only verse in the Bible that addresses suicide, condemning it as an act of treason against the purpose of God from which the person can never repent; hence it is a sin from which a person can never be forgiven.
 According to this verse, any so-called Christian who commits suicide is automatically barred from heaven.
-Paul said, “If anyone destroys the temple of God,” the temple being your body, then, “God will destroy him.”
-The implication is that God will destroy him in hell.
-“For the temple of God is holy, and that is what you are.”
+Paul said, “If anyone destroys the temple of God,” the temple meaning your body, “God will destroy him” in hell.

-· (225l) Kingdom of God Ø Illustrating the kingdom Ø Parables Ø Parables about the body of Christ -- These verses go with verses 9-11
+(225l) Kingdom of God >> Illustrating the kingdom >> Parables >> Parables about the body of Christ -- These verses go with verses 9-11

 1Cor 3-16